kai-vu/site/README.md

 Once you are done, there should be a notification in the `source controle menu`, as indicated here:
 ![updated file notification](/images/readme/updated_file.png)

 Click on it, and from there you go through the regular steps of making a commit to the main branch: write a descriptive update message (just "_update_" is not enough...), press `commit&push`, and hope there are no merge conflicts.

+### Updating the thesis project descriptions
+Recently, we decided to restructure out thesis page to improve its navigation.
+Unfortunatly, this part of the website is not yet online, so you cannot check it out for yourself.
+It would however be very much appreciated if you could include your projects accoding to the format provided in the `_theses_demo/[supervisor-abbreviation]_[project-abbreviation].md` file.
+Please ensure that frontmatter has the exact same structure when creating your project.
+Otherwise unexpected behaviour could occur when the theses page is rendered.

+For more information/inspiration on how to format your webpage, see [this page](https://itopaloglu83.github.io/Jekyll-Markdown-Cheat-Sheet/).

 ## Design updates